scala/scala-lang/_posts/2020-02-20-community-build.md

 improvements made up through January 2019.
 The post you are reading highlights the progress the community build has made since then.

-In short, we believe the Scala 2 community build is now essentially complete.
+In short, we believe **the Scala 2 community build is now essentially complete**.
 Still, we will continue to run and maintain it throughout Scala 2's lifetime.

+We describe the build as complete because:

+* It has successfully supported the release of Scala 2.13 and the migration of the ecosystem to 2.13.
+* It is large and diverse enough to support future 2.13.x releases.
+* It is now entirely green on JDK 8 and 11 and nearly green on JDK 14.

+Details below.

 ## Overall growth

 The 2.13 community build is now the main one.
-(The 2.11 and 2.12 builds still exist, but they require only light maintenance.)
+(The 2.11 and 2.12 builds still exist, but they have required only light maintenance for some time now.)

 The 2.13 build currently has **209 repos** and a total of **3.4 million lines** of code.
 (A year ago, on 2.12, we had 185 repos and 3.2